 Bakersfield College's Agriculture faculty are involved in developing new degrees, outreach efforts, and creating industry partnerships.
-Agriculture coursework is being revised to align with new AA-T/ AS-T agriculture degrees.
+Agriculture coursework is being revised to align with new Associate Degrees for Transfer criteria.
 These new transfer degrees will create clear pathways for transfer and make the degrees more achievable (see Transfer Plan section, starting on page 29).
 Agriculture faculty have built on their strong relationships with high schools and the community to recruit students and develop leadership opportunities across the various agriculture programs.
-In a new partnership with Roll Global, an international agricultural corporation, Bakersfield College faculty, staff and administrators designed the first agriculture career summer campus for middle school students, Paramount Agriculture Career Academy.
-This summer residential program provided middle school students with hands-on projects to learn about agriculture and related careers.
-The Agriculture Department is also taking the lead in organizing the first annual Kern Agriculture Summit, to be held in October 2014.
-Rep. Kevin McCarthy, Majority Leader of the U.S. House of Representatives, will serve as chair of the Summit.
-Karen Ross, Secretary of the California Department of Food and Agriculture, will be a keynote speaker.
-This event will bring together high-level leaders from the Central Valley's largest agriculture companies to focus on the latest issues of water shortage and Kern County employment needs.
+In a new partnership with Roll Global, an international agricultural corporation, Bakersfield College faculty, staff, and administrators designed the first agriculture career summer campus for middle school students.
+Paramount Agriculture Career Academy is a summer residential program which provides middle school students with hands-on projects to learn about agriculture and related careers.
+The Agriculture Department is also taking the lead in organizing the first annual Kern

+Agriculture Summit, to be held in October 2014.
+Rep. Kevin McCarthy, Majority Leader of the U.S. House of Representatives, is the chair of the Summit.
+Karen Ross, Secretary of the California Department of Food and Agriculture, is a keynote speaker.47 This event will bring together high-level leaders from the Central Valley's largest agriculture companies to focus on emerging issues, such as California's water shortage and Kern County employment needs.

 Engineering & Industrial Technology: Architecture, Automotive Technology, Construction Technology, Electronics Technology, Engineering Technology, Industrial Technology, Manufacturing Technology, Welding, Woodworking.
 Bakersfield College's Electronics and Engineering Technology faculty have developed a long range plan to provide technicians for the electronics and engineering fields.
 Future job skills certificates will include Industrial Automation, Industrial Communications and Industrial Maintenance.
-Bakersfield College has effectively utilized VTEA and STEM grant funds to provide the necessary equipment for automation courses that are inter-disciplinary and incorporate elements of electrical and computer engineering, Computer Integrated Manufacturing (CIM) and robotics.
-Industrial Design faculty have developed a Design Center to prepare students to fabricate 3-D prototypes using a specialized printer and laser equipment.
+Bakersfield College has effectively utilized Carl D. Perkins Vocational-Technical Education Act and Science Technology Engineering and Mathematics grant funds to provide the necessary equipment for automation courses that are inter-disciplinary and incorporate elements of electrical and computer engineering, Computer Integrated Manufacturing, and robotics.
+Industrial Design faculty have developed a design center to prepare students to fabricate 3-D prototypes using a specialized printer and laser equipment.
 Students are now able to take a design from idea to product, increasing the skill set they need in industry.
-Bakersfield College faculty are making sure area high school students have an early start on college by establishing articulation agreements, bringing students on campus for an open house or building relationships by visiting high schools.
-The Electronics program has designed an engineering pathway for Project Lead the Way (PLTW) a Kern High School District program that introduces students to the fields of engineering and electronics.
-The Welding Program has expanded over the last five years, with a demonstrated increase of 100% in certificates awarded.
+Bakersfield College faculty are making sure area high school students have an early start on college by establishing articulation agreements, bringing students on campus for an open house, or building relationships by visiting high schools.
+The Electronics program has designed an engineering pathway for Project Lead the Way, a Kern High School District program that introduces students to the fields of engineering and electronics.
+The welding program has expanded over the last five years, with a demonstrated increase of 100% in certificates awarded.
 This high demand, high wage program connects students with prospective employers.
 The college has maintained its strong welding program on the Panorama Campus and is now building a welding program on the Delano Campus.
 Welding and the proposed Industrial Maintenance program in Delano will support the goals of the Rural Communities Initiative, by addressing the high unemployment rates in the area.
 Construction Technology faculty recently updated curriculum to include sustainability concepts into residential construction courses.
 This change also reflects the college's value of sustainability.
 Additional funding is being sought to support this program that prepares students for an identified growth industry in Kern County.